sikhamohan/sikhaputhanveedu/README.md

 **Tech Stack**: Python, Burp Suite, Metasploit, Penetration Testing Techniques, Vulnerability Assessment Tools

 **Highlights**:
-Automated scripts to test for common web vulnerabilities, improving the efficiency of initial reconnaissance.
+**Automated scripts to test for common web vulnerabilities, improving the efficiency of initial reconnaissance.
-Integration with tools like Burp Suite and Metasploit to validate exploit success and observe vulnerability impacts.
+Integration with tools like Burp Suite and Metasploit to validate exploit success and observe vulnerability impacts.**
-Documentation for each exploit, explaining the vulnerability exploited, script usage, and expected outcomes for accurate testing.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## 🏆 Certifications and Training